schwatter/e2Fhem/README.md

 - push all files except folder Jsonlist to : /usr/lib/enigma2/python/Plugins/Extensions/fhem/

 Server
-- It is essential to have both, 98_JsonList.pm and 98_JsonList2.pm from folder Jsonlist at server in/opt/fhem/FHEM.
-- Rights set to 0666.
+- JsonList2 only is now working.
-- Group set to dialout and owner is Fhem.
+- copy 98_JsonList.pm to server is no longer necessary.

 ## How To